zinzloun/gitlabCI/README.md

       \____/_/\__/_____/\__,_/_.___/

-This is repo provides setup instruction to create a Gitlab CE DevSecOps CI pipe
+This is repo provides setup instruction to create a Gitlab CE DevSecOps CI pipe for a sample Python3 Flask app
 ## Architecture
 This is a lab enviroment and I keep it simple: I installed Gitlab and the runner on the same machine, that it's not a appropriate configuratuion for a producion enviroment.
 ## Reuirements